Rahvakogu

 How long does it take and do I have to participate on all of the days?

-The citizens’ assembly will take place over five days across three weekends in September and October (exact dates to be confirmed).
 It is important to attend in person on at least one day of each weekend and to take part in the final vote on the joint proposals.
 The organising team will help find solutions to ensure that the selected participants can attend the meetings taking place in different locations across Estonia.

 Is my participation known to the public?